admaloch/blackjack-node-app/README.md

 <b>Current status:</b><br/>
 The project is finished, but I am currently rebuilding in React for some practice.
 This will be fully functioning with suits and everthing.
 It may even have a UI.

-<b>How to play:</b><br/>
-Download and install the folder in a location of your choosing, open the Blackjack-main folder, click on the dist folder and locate the file titled index.js., open the command line on your computer - (Terminal on Mac - Command Prompt on Windows), in the command line: type node then drag the index.js file and drop into the command line (this contains the absolute file path)
-It should look something like this: yourname@yourname-MacBook-Air ~ % node /Users/yourname/Desktop/blackjack-main/dist/index.js
-Click enter to begin the game and follow instructions.
-Let me know if you encounter any bugs.

 <b>Note:</b><br/>
 There is no user interface so this app has to be run through the computer's command line and requires node js and typescript to be installed.